mikro-orm/mikro-orm/docs/versioned_docs/version-5.8/migrations.md

 To support undoing those changed, we can implement the `down` method, which throws an error by default.

 Migrations are by default wrapped in a transaction.
-You can override this behaviour on per migration basis by implementing the `isTransactional(): boolean` method.
+You can override this behaviour on per migration basis by implementing the `isTransactional(): boolean` method - but note that your migration may still be wrapped in a master transaction, in accordance with `allOrNothing` option in your [configuration](#configuration).

 `Configuration` object and driver instance are available in the `Migration` class context.